I’m an artist, producer, and improviser from New York City. Most of what I make—or help others to make—leans on improvisation.

 My work has won awards and received grants - they're very nice, and they're here.

-It has also received attention in the form of press, which is also lovely, and here's some of it.
+Some of the things I’ve made (and helped other artists make) have also received attention in the form of press, which is also lovely, and here's some of it.

 USA Today: Podcast Pick of the Week